mohannamburu18/instagram_feednew/README.md

 Gemini

-B. How AI Helped 🧠
+How AI Helped 🧠

-Gemini helped with overall UI and feed design inspiration
+Assisted with UI and feed design inspiration

-ChatGPT assisted with deployment and environment setup
+Helped with deployment and environment setup

 Suggested state management patterns for like/save toggles

-Helped debug CORS and frontend–backend connection issues
+Debugged CORS and frontend–backend connection issues

 Improved component structure and code readability

-C. Example Prompts 💬
+Example Prompts 💬

-Prompt 1:

 “Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next/previous navigation.”

-Prompt 2:

 “My posts are not loading on Vercel, API request is pending forever.
 Can you help debug frontend vs backend?”

-D. Example Correction 🛠️
+Example Correction 🛠️

-Problem Identified:
+Problems Identified

 Images overlapped with the right sidebar

 Background feed was scrollable when viewer opened

-Next / Previous buttons were inconsistent
+Next / Previous buttons behaved inconsistently

-Viewer was not truly fullscreen
+Viewer did not appear truly fullscreen

-Correction Applied:
+Corrections Applied

 Added a fullscreen overlay layer